alfonsograziano/web-developer-roadmap/README.md

 ### ⚛️ Week 9 - React basics
+#### Week Description

+This week's focus is on learning and mastering the React JavaScript library, a powerful and widely-used tool for building interactive user interfaces.
+You will start by watching a complete course, which will provide a comprehensive introduction to the core concepts and features of React.
+Then you will build and publish three projects from the course on Github to showcase your newly acquired skills.

+To further expand your understanding, you will study the React documentation, which provides in-depth explanations of React's features, concepts, and best practices.
+Finally, prepare for potential job interviews or simply deepen your understanding of React by reviewing the Top 100+ React Interview Questions You Must Prepare In 2023.

+#### Why it Matters

+React is one of the most popular JavaScript libraries for developing modern and performant web applications.
+Learning React is essential for anyone looking to thrive in the web development industry, as it is frequently sought after by employers and is a valuable skill for both front-end and full-stack developers.

+By completing this week's tasks, you will gain a strong foundation in React, enabling you to build interactive and efficient web applications.
+By creating and publishing projects on Github, you will not only demonstrate your proficiency in React but also showcase your ability to apply the concepts in real-world scenarios.
+This will make you a more competitive candidate for job opportunities and collaborations.

 - [ ]  Watch [React Course - Beginner's Tutorial for React JavaScript Library [2022]](https://youtu.be/bMknfKXIFA8)
     - [ ]  Build the three projects from the course and publish them on Github